-- To comply with policies and procedures relating to safeguarding, equal opportunities, health and safety, confidentiality and data protection, freedom of information and report all concerns to the appropriate person - To develop constructive relationships and liaison between managers/teaching staff and support staff and lead by example - To develop positive relationships and communicate with other agencies/ professionals working within and outside the Academy community - To work flexibly to promote extra-curricular activities and out of hours learning which enhance learning opportunities

-- To engage in relevant continuous professional development opportunities and performance management arrangements - To assist in the preparation and review of Academy Policy documents and ensure the Academy Improvement Plan is continually monitored and reviewed - In addition to leadership responsibilities, staff are also expected to meet Teacher Standards as highlighted below.
+- To comply with policies and procedures relating to child protection, equal opportunities, health and safety, confidentiality and data protection, freedom of information and report all concerns to the appropriate person. - To develop constructive relationships and liaise between managers/teaching staff and support staff and lead by example. - To develop positive relationships and communicate with other agencies/ professionals working within and outside the Academy community - To work flexibly to promote extra-curricular activities and out-of-hours learning which enhance learning opportunities. - To engage in relevant continuous professional development opportunities and performance management arrangements. - To assist in the preparation and review of Academy Policy documents and ensure the Academy Improvement Plan, in relation to the area of responsibility, is continually monitored and reviewed - To undertake other duties as may reasonably be assigned by the Executive Principal or the Academy Trust, recognising that the duties of this post may vary from time to time without changing the general character of the post or level of responsibility.